THE READER’S CHARACTER AS THE FOCUS

 The Devil trains the reader to notice where a reading becomes charged—not because the cards are “dark,” but because something unloved is pushing for contact.

 The Devil is not cosmic evil.
-It is the intrusion of exiled vitality: instinct, desire, anger, ambition, envy, dependency, and fear—energies the reader (and the querent) has learned to judge, hide, or manage through a polished persona.
+It is the intrusion of exiled vitality: instinct, desire, anger, ambition, envy, dependency, and fear—energies the reader (and the querent) have learned to judge, hide, or manage through a polished persona.
 In a reading, these energies do not stay politely underground.
 They surface as heat, magnetism, shame, fascination, disgust, urgency, or a sudden wish to steer the message toward something more respectable.

 In a Tarot reading, the Devil appears when the reader’s inner system is being tugged off-center.
 This can happen when: